axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestMetricsSeriesValues"></a> requestMetricsSeriesValues()

 ### Description
-Request series for the `metric` adding `queryParameters` to the request url.
+Requests series for the `metric` adding `queryParameters` to the requested url.
-If `fieldPath` is specified retrieve fields found by `fieldPath` in the series.
+If `fieldPath` is specified retrieves fields found by `fieldPath` in the series.
-If `unique` is specified retrieved values would be unqiue and sorted.
+If `unique` is specified retrieved values are unique and sorted.
-If `callback` function is specified, it  gets the array of retrieved fields or the array of loaded series as argument, wheter `fieldPath` is specified.
+If `callback` function is specified, the array of retrieved fields or the array of loaded series as an argument is returned, whether or not `fieldPath` is specified.
-Returns the array of options - objects with `value` property set to the processed retrieved value.
+Returns the array of options - objects with `value` property are set to the retrieved and processed value.

 ### Syntax
 ```